apoapse1/somnium-fur-enderal/source/1_Installation.rst

 Personalizing the Game
 ~~~~~~~~~~~~~~~~~
-Please note that, by default, Somnium has German voice-over with English subtitles.
-This is both to preserve the original vision of Enderal and because the German voice acting is top notch.
-If you prefer English audio, uncheck the ``German Voice Files`` mod in the left pane of Mod Organizer 2.
+**Please note that, by default, Somnium has German voice-over with English subtitles.**  This is both to preserve the original vision of Enderal and because the German voice acting is top notch.
+If you prefer the (also stellar) English audio, uncheck the ``German Voice Files`` mod in the left pane of Mod Organizer 2.

 **There is no MCM customization necessary for Somnium**.
 The MCM options for all mods are set automatically to Somnium's standard.
-This section below this details options to personalize your game if you are not happy with some of the default settings or hotkeys.

-#. **Placeholder** Placeholder text

-Updating
-^^^^^^^^

-If Somnium receives an update, please check the Changelog before doing anything.
-Always back up your saves or start a new game after updating.

-**Wabbajack will delete all files that are not part of the updated modlist when updating!**

-This means that any additional mods you have installed on top of Somnium will be deleted.
-However, your downloads folder will not be touched!

-Updating is like installing.
-You only have to make sure that you select the same path and tick the *Overwrite existing modlist* button.
-Note that some in-game settings will get reset when updating.
-Check them all again!

-Finished
-^^^^^^^^

-Congratulations!
-You've completed the Somnium setup, and you are ready to play.
-The next several sections will explain what Somnium is and does, as well as provide support.